 "It's incredibly rewarding that the benefits we had previously seen for palbociclib are now translating into such significant extensions in survival,” said Nicholas Turner, professor of molecular oncology at the Institute of Cancer Research in London, another study author.
 “This drug can offer women more precious time with their loved ones and because it is a targeted treatment, it is much kinder than chemotherapy and enables many women to carry on with their lives normally.”

-If you’ve been diagnosed with advanced-stage, hormone-receptor-positive, HER2-negative breast cancer that has come back or grown while being treated with hormonal therapy, you may want to talk to your doctor about this study and ask if treatment with a regimen that includes a cyclin-dependent kinase 4/6 inhibitor such as Ibrance or Kisqali (chemical name: ribociclib) may be an option for you and your unique situation.
+If you’ve been diagnosed with advanced-stage, hormone-receptor-positive, HER2-negative breast cancer that has come back or grown while being treated with hormonal therapy, you may want to talk to your doctor about this study and ask if treatment with a regimen that includes a cyclin-dependent kinase 4/6 inhibitor such as Ibrance, Kisqali (chemical name: ribociclib), or Verzenio (chemical name: abemaciclib) may be an option for you and your unique situation.

 For more information on cyclin-dependent kinase 4/6 inhibitors, visit the Breastcancer.org Targeted Therapy section.